m-Py/jExp/README.md

 The implementation of jExp consists of 2 main parts:

-1. Experimental stimuli are implemented as an object hierarchie.
-You can instantiate stimuli that will be run in your experiment.
-Stimuli can be anything that you can create using JavaScript, HTML and CSS, or even image or sound files; so the only boundaries in stimulus creation are in your imagination.
-Stimuli have an appearance that is specified in the *showStimulus* method, a duration and an inter-stimulus-intervall, which are passed as arguments to the constructor.
+1. Experimental stimuli are implemented in an object hierarchie.
+You can instantiate stimuli to present them in your experiment.
+Stimuli can be anything that you can create using JavaScript, HTML and CSS, or image and sound files.
+Stimuli appearance is specified in the *showStimulus* method.
+The presentation duration and an inter-stimulus-intervall are passed as arguments to the constructor.

 2. Functions that run the experiment and especially ensure the correct timing of stimulus presentation.
 Particularly important is the function *startExp*: It takes an array containing stimuli objects as argument and runs the experiment.

-## Stimulus-"Interface" (stimulus-object creation contract)
+### "Stimulus-object creation contract"

-- inherit from the super object *Stimulus*
+- if you create a new stimulus, inherit from the super object *Stimulus*

 - call the constructor of *Stimulus*, add further features by adding more arguments to the constructor